What are Compressed Air Dryers?

 Atmospheric air, as in the air all around you, naturally contains some water vapour.
 The temperature of the air has a significant impact on how much moisture it contains (the hotter the air, the more moisture).

-As air rapidly pressurises inside a compressed air system, heat and water vapour are released, which can cause condensation to form inside your machinery.
+As air rapidly pressurises inside a compressed air drying system, heat and water vapour are released, which can cause condensation to form inside your machinery.
 For example, if the air is 20°C and humid, using a compressor at 7 bar pressure can release up to ten litres of water per hour.
-This water can cause issues such as rust and contamination in the pipework and machines it flows through.
+This moisture in the air causes rust and contamination in the pipework.

 The Pressure Dew Point (PDP)

 The temperature at which the moisture in the compressed air system becomes water vapour is called the pressure dew point (PDP).
+Air dryers suppress the dew point to ensure condensation does not occur.
 A low PDP value indicates a small amount of water vapour in your compressed air system.
-You’ll need to pay attention to the PDP when choosing the most appropriate dry compressed air dryer for your needs.
+You’ll need to pay attention to the PDP when choosing the most appropriate unit for your needs.

-The two main types of air compressor dryers are desiccant and refrigerant.
+There are four main types of air dryers available, though the most common in industrial settings are refrigerant and desiccant.
+We also cover membrane dryers below.
 Which one you should buy depends on your budget, your compressed air system, and the specific tasks you need to carry out.

 Refrigerant Air Dryers